PST Corporation Export Compliance

 - Debarred List - Department of State (DOS)

 Results of the screening may trigger an End User Statement request or Export Licensing requirement.

-Customers shall not solicit, or assist in the diversion of Company products/services destined for, or originating in, countries listed below or restricted by the export control laws of the United States, including regulations of the U.S. Department of Treasury's Office of Foreign Asset Controls (OFAC).
+Customers shall not solicit or assist in the diversion of Company products/services destined for, or originating in, countries listed below or restricted by the export control laws of the United States, including regulations of the U.S. Department of Treasury's Office of Foreign Asset Controls (OFAC).
 OFAC maintains the listing of nations under embargo or sanction of U.S. goods.
-CPST products are prohibited from being shipped, direct or indirectly, to the following destinations and/or end use:
+PST products are prohibited from being shipped, direct or indirectly, to the following destinations and/or end use:

 - North Korea

 Please refer to the OFAC web address for additional details:

 The U.S. Government places export controls on certain nations principally due to national security.
 In addition, the Export Administration Regulations places limits on products being used in some of the following activities:

 - Missile technology